Skip to main content

 1 mentions Positive Neutral Negative

-The game initially suffered from numerous bugs and incomplete content compared to the itch version, but significant updates over the first month greatly improved its stability.
+The game initially suffered from significant bugs and missing content compared to the itch version, but frequent updates from the developer over a month greatly improved its stability.

 • monetization